ElementsProject/lightning/doc/lightning-listtransactions.7.md

 AUTHOR
 ------

-Vincenzo Palazzo <<vincenzo.palazzo@protonmail.com>> wrote the initial version of this man page, but many others did the hard work of actually implementing of this rpc command.
+Vincenzo Palazzo <<vincenzo.palazzo@protonmail.com>> wrote the initial version of this man page, but many others did the hard work of actually implementing this rpc command.

 SEE ALSO
 --------

-FIXME: add somethings.
+lightning-newaddr(7), lightning-listfunds(7)

 RESOURCES
 ---------